-Photokeratitis and photoconjunctivitis - painful injuries to the cornea and conjunctiva caused by overexposure to ultraviolet radiation.
+Photokeratitis and photoconjunctivitis - painful injuries to the cornea and conjunctiva caused by overexposure to ultraviolet radiation that can be avoided by wearing protective eyewear.

-Stratum corneum - tough outer layer of dying skin cells.
+Stratum corneum - tough outer layer of dead skin cells.

+Ultraviolet radiation - electromagnetic radiation in the wavelength range from 100 to 400 nanometers.
+It is shorter and more energetic than visible light but has essentially the same composition.
+Depending on its wavelength, it penetrates skin to different levels (more deeply in the case of UVA than UVB) and triggers different biological effects.
 UVA - ultraviolet radiation (sometimes called "long wave" radiation - 320 to 400 nanometres) which has the ability to penetrate the dermis.
-UVA have to be a 1000 times more intense than UVB to give the erythema level.
-It is the most common radiation in commercial tanning equipment and is responsible for the darkening of the melanin already in the skin.
+UVA has to be 1000 times more intense than UVB to trigger the same erythema level.
+It is the most common radiation in commercial tanning equipment and is responsible for the darkening of the melanin already present in the skin.
 An intense exposure to UVA can result in burns in sensitive people.
-UVA rays have an effect on premature skin ageing due to their penetration in the dermis.
-Most of the tanning beds emit between 7-20 mW/cm in UVA which is 8 times more than the sun at noon in the summer.
+UVA rays can cause premature skin ageing due to their penetration in the dermis.
+Most tanning beds emit between 7-20 mW/cm2 UVA, which is 8 times more than the sun at noon in the summer.
 Some facials could emit even more UVA.

 UVB - ultraviolet radiation (sometimes called "short wave" radiation - 280 to 320 nanometres) that mostly penetrates the epidermis.
-UV-B rays are responsible for sunburns (being 1000 times more erythemally effective than UVA) as well as for delayed tanning that appears after 2 or 3 days and last for a longer period of time.
-UVB is found at varying levels in all commercial tanning devices.
-Always remember that B in UVB is for burn.
-Some lamps can emit as much as 10 times more UVB radiation than others so they can cause serious burn in a very short period of time.
+UVB rays are responsible for sunburns (being 1000 times more erythemally effective than UVA) as well as for delayed tanning that appears within 2 or 3 days and lasts for a longer period of time.
+UVB is found at varying levels in all commercial types of tanning equipment.
+Always remember that the letter "B" in UVB reminds us of "burn".
+Some pieces of tanning equipment can emit as much as 10 times more UVB radiation than others so they can cause serious burns in a very short period of time.

 UVC - ultraviolet radiation (100 - 280 nanometres) that is very dangerous to all forms of life, even with only very short exposures.
-UVC radiation from the sun is completely absorbed by the earth's atmosphere.
-Modern tanning equipment should not emit UVC radiation or at least comply to the UVC/UVB ratio dictated in the RED Act.
+UVC radiation from the sun is completely absorbed by the ozone layer in the higher atmosphere and never reaches the earth's level.
+Modern tanning equipment should not emit UVC radiation or at least comply to the UVC/UVB ratio dictated in the Regulations.